The Bondi to Coogee Coastal Walk – done the Rooftop Bar way!

 Bondi lifeguards

-1pm Then you want to walk to another little rooftop bar in Bondi called Dom Pedros – a Mexican themed adorably kitch terrace complete with a cactus!
-Here is perfect for a little tequila* boost as when on a Mexican themed rooftop!
+13.15: From the beach make your way to the street and walk along to the bottom of the hill.
+Just before Boost juice, you will find your next rooftop bar in Bondi called Dom Pedros.
+A Mexican themed adorably kitsch terrace complete with a cactus!
+Perfect for a little tequila boost, as when on a Mexican themed rooftop!

 Dom Pedros rooftop bar